-PRIMNM is jointly managed by NOAA and FWS, which work together to conserve the monument's land, ocean, and wildlife.
-These agencies have worked in partnership to manage PRIMNM since its designation in 2009.
-As discussed, Congress has historically appropriated funds for PRIMNM, and in its 2017 fiscal year budget, FWS set aside \$2 million for Pacific Marine National Monuments.
-The federal resources necessary for proper management of PRIMNM are in place and well established.
-104
+PMNM is jointly managed by NOAA, FWS, and state-level entities, which work together to conserve the monument's land, ocean, wildlife, and heritage.
+These agencies have worked in partnership to manage PMNM since its designation in 2006.94 The agencies developed an extensive Monument Management Plan in 2008 that allocates responsibilities among the agencies.95 As discussed, Congress has historically appropriated funds for PMNM, and in its 2017 fiscal year budget, FWS set aside \$2 million for Pacific Marine National Monuments, including for ecosystem assessments in PMNM.
+The federal resources necessary for proper management of PMNM are in place and well-established.96